FinancialComputingUCL/Triangulated_Maximally_Filtered_Graph/README.md

 # Fast-TMFG

-Fast_TMFG is an ultra-fast implementation of the Triangulated Maximally Fileterd Graph (TMFG).
+Fast_TMFG is an ultra-fast, unweighted implementation of the Triangulated Maximally Fileterd Graph (TMFG).

 The architecture is fully scikit-learn compatible.
 Consequently, it has three main methods:
 - `fit(c_matrix)`: Fits the model to the input matrix `c_matrix`.
 This method computes the Triangulated Maximal Filtered Graph (TMFG) based on the input matrix.